ibm-mas/ansible-devops/docs/playbooks/oneclick-predict.md

 # Install Predict Application

 ## Prerequisites
-You will need a RedHat OpenShift v4.8 cluster with IBM Maximo Application Suite Core v8.7 already be installed, the [oneclick-core](oneclick-core.md) playbook can be used to set this up.
+You will need a RedHat OpenShift cluster with IBM Maximo Application Suite Core. already be installed, the [oneclick-core](oneclick-core.md) playbook can be used to set this up.

 ## Overview
-This playbook will add **Predict v8.6** to an existing IBM Maximo Application Suite Core installation.
+This playbook will add **Predict** to an existing IBM Maximo Application Suite Core installation.
 It will also install CloudPak for Data + CP4D services.

 This playbook can be ran against any OCP cluster regardless of it's type; whether it's running in IBM Cloud, Azure, AWS, or your local datacenter.